sportsclimbs/sportclimbs/README.md

 4. crag section page with intro, access etc. uses `type: crag` to filter list pages in the updates section (and skip the area pages.)
 5. crag map page (not always)
 6. crag topo page/s

-## To do

-1. How to range through a branch bundle / this seems to work `range .CurrentSection.Pages`  but doesn't include the _index page from the _index page.
-2. Related content?

 ## Problem